Mohammed-SumairKhan/Sumanvi-Project-Management-Tool/README.md

 ## 🚀 Overview

-**Sumanvi Project Management Tool** is a comprehensive web application designed to help teams manage projects, tasks, customers, and employees efficiently.
-With a powerful dashboard, secure authentication, and insightful analytics, Sumanvi empowers organizations to streamline workflows and boost productivity.
+**Sumanvi Project Management Tool** is a robust web application built to streamline project, task, customer, and employee management for teams of any size.
+It features a dynamic dashboard, secure authentication, and integrated analytics to help you stay on top of your work.

 ---